macaroni-os/macaroni-site/site/content/blog/copy-fail.md

 done
 ```

-In conclusion, for `copy-fail` setting 4711 as permission to all suid-root binary mitigate the exploit.
+In conclusion, for `copy-fail`, setting permission 4711 on all suid-root
+binaries mitigates the exploit.

 # Dirty frag on Macaroni OS

-Following the Page-Cache Write described for the Copy Fail exploit there is
+Following the page-cache write issue described for the *Copy Fail* exploit,
-another security issue that permits root escalation: *Dirty frag*.
+there is another security issue that permits privilege escalation: *Dirty Frag*.

-Using the same container created before, this is what happens
+Using the same container created earlier, this is what happens
-in our MARK container:
+inside our MARK container:

 ```bash
 geaaru@test-cve ~ $ git clone https://github.com/V4bel/dirtyfrag.git